MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsopenchannel.md

                 occurs with that endpoint.

-The endpoint address and it's contents are not required after the
+The endpoint address and its contents are not required after the
                 function returns, even if the function is invoked asynchronously (for example, it can safely be declared on the stack).